BenjinYap/TheCalculator/README.md

 ###Autocomplete
 Since there are no buttons, autocomplete is a way to hint to users what functions and constants are available for use.
 Autocomplete appears whenever you change the equation.
 Use `Ctrl + Space` to force open the autocomplete list.

+###Additional Functions
+The calculator also supports further math functions such as minimum and maximum.
+In theory I can implement any arbritrary function as long as the parsersupports the format.